 All Miles College employees are to be given an email address, user login, and a computer/laptop(if applicable).
 Email addresses and user login will be created after completion of the onboarding form located on the ITS help desk and approval from the Human Resources Director.
-User accountcreation can take up to 3 business days to complete.
-It is the desire of ITS to deploy hardware fornew employees prior to the employee's arrival to campus.
+User account creation can take up to 3 business days to complete.
+It is the desire of ITS to deploy hardware for new employees prior to the employee's arrival on campus.
 However, this is dependent on the availability of ITS staff and other pressing issues that may arise.